-A child of sufficient understanding should be allowed regular access to information held about him or her, consistent with his or her best interests.
-He or she should read or be told what has been recorded unless it falls within one of the exceptions set out above.
+A child of sufficient understanding should be allowed regular access to information held about them, consistent with their best interests.
+Relevant assessments, plans and records should be routinely shared with unless one of the exemptions set out above applies.

-A child should be encouraged to record his or her own observations on the case record including when there is disagreement about an entry in the file.
+A child should be encouraged to contribute to their case record, including when there is disagreement about an entry in the file.

-Even if a child is unable to understand the implications of a request, the data about them is still their personal data and does not belong to anyone else, such as a parent.
-It is the child who has the right of access to information held about them, even though, in the case of young children, their rights are likely to be exercised for them by people with parental responsibility.
+Even if a child is unable to understand the implications of a request, any data held about them is still their personal data and does not belong to anyone else, including a parent.
+It is the child who has the right of access to information held about them, even though, in the case of young children their rights are likely to be exercised for them by people with parental responsibility.

 Before responding to a request for access to information held about a child, it should be considered whether the child is mature enough to understand their rights.
-If they are they should be responded to rather than the parent.
-If a worker is unsure about whether a child is able to understand what it means to make a request and how to interpret the information they receive as a result the worker should consider:
+If they are, they should be responded to rather than the parent.
+If the social worker / local authority case worker is unsure about whether a child is able to understand what it means to make a request and how to interpret the information they receive as a result they should consider:

-When an application has been received from a care leaver, it is important that the request is acknowledged promptly and in writing, or other appropriate forms of communication if required.
-The care leaver should be informed about the process and procedure, timescales for dealing with such requests and the services that the authority is able to provide.
+When an application has been received from a care leaver, it is important that the request is acknowledged promptly and in writing, or by using another appropriate forms of communication if required.
+The process and timescales for dealing with such requests should be explained, as well as any additional support services that the authority is able to provide.

-An acknowledgement should be sent to the care leaver within ten working days. confirming that records exist.
-If the authority knows that the care records do not exist, there should be no delay informing the care leaver.
-The letter should also indicate when they are likely to receive information from the care records and that:
+An acknowledgement should be sent to the care leaver within 10 working days confirming that their records exist.
+The acknowledgement should also indicate when they are likely to receive information from the case records and clarify that:

-It is important that the case worker has telephone or direct contact with the care leaver to introduce themselves and explain the process.
-It provides an opportunity for the care leaver to discuss what they are hoping to obtain from their records, how s/he would like these to be shared and what they already know about their family and history.
-The case worker can also offer and identify what support the care leaver would like to receive.
-The care leaver should be assured that s/he will receive comprehensive information about their family background and time in care including information already known to them.
-It is important to offer to telephone the care leaver after they have received and read their records and to inform them that the case worker is available to try and answer any questions or concerns they may have.
+It is important that the local authority case worker has telephone or direct contact with the care leaver to introduce themselves and explain the process.
+This also provides an opportunity for the care leaver to discuss what they are hoping to obtain from their records, how they would like these to be shared and what they already know about their family and history.
+The local authority case worker can also identify any support the care leaver would like to receive.
+The care leaver should be assured that they will receive comprehensive information about their family background and time in care including information already known to them.
+It is important to offer to telephone the care leaver after they have received and read their records and to inform them that the case worker remains available to answer any questions or discuss concerns they may have.

 Local authorities should respond to requests from a direct descendant of a care leaver if information about family history is being sought.